Finding support for someone you know

 Keep it private

-Your friend has chosen to tell you something that may be too hurtful to reveal to others.
+Your friend has chosen to tell you something that may be too difficult or painful to reveal to others.
 Don’t tell anyone without your friend’s permission.
 If you are worried about your friend, talk to them about the resources that are available to help.

 Provide options and information

-There are several things your friend may want to think about: medical care, collecting evidence, reporting to the police and seeking counseling.
+There are several things your friend may want to think about: medical care, seeking counseling, collecting evidence, or making a report.
 It is important to provide information but to allow your friend to make their own choices.
 Many of these resources and processes can be confusing, and it's okay if you don't have all the infomation.
 You can always reach out to an advocate to learn more about what might be available for your friend.

 Let them make their own decisions

 You can provide options and information, but always let your friend make their own decisions.
-A person who has been assaulted or abused has been disempowered by another person, and it is an important part of their recovery to have control over their own decisions.
+A person who has been harmed has been disempowered by another person, and it is an important part of their recovery to have control over their own decisions.
 Instead of taking charge, ask how you can help.

 Offer to accompany your friend to seek the services that they choose.
 For example, in addition to just texting your friend the phone number for the confidential advocate, offer to go with them or to make the call together.

-Support the decisions the survivor makes, even if you don’t agree with them.
+Support the decisions your friend makes, even if you don’t agree with them.
 Take your lead from them on how best to help.

-Remind your friend that you care and that they are not alone
+Remind them that you care and they aren't alone

 Learn as much as you can about these issues and about available resources.
 This will help you better understand your friend’s experiences and the process of recovery.

 Be aware of your own reactions and feelings of anger, confusion or hurt.
-Try to distinguish what you are doing to make yourself feel better from what you are doing to help your friend.
+Try to differentiate what you are doing to make yourself feel better and what you are doing to help your friend.

 Seek support for yourself.
 Know how much you can give and when you need help.
 Your support plays a critical role in their recovery.
 Talking with someone who can help you work through your own feelings may better enable you to support your friend.
-UWB's confidential advocate can also offer support to you, as someone who has been impacted by your friend's experience with violence.
+Confidential advocates can also offer support to you, as someone who has been impacted by your friend's experience with violence.